jmfieldman/Cadmium/README.md

 ![Cadmium](/Assets/Banner.png)

-Cadmium is a Core Data framework for Swift that enforces best practices and identifies common Core Data pitfalls exactly where you make them.
+Cadmium is a Core Data framework for Swift that enforces best practices and raises exceptions for common Core Data pitfalls exactly where you make them.

-### Design Goals
+# Design Goals

 * Create a minimalist/concise framework API that provides for most Core Data use cases and guides the user towards best practices.
 * Aggressively protect the user from performing common Core Data pitfalls, and raise exceptions immediately on the offending statement rather than waiting for a context save event.